Temperature and relative humidity readings#

 There may be cheaper options but we haven’t tried them.

 We don’t know how long the batteries will last, but if the battery dies and you put a new one in, the data will still be there.
-You can use the same phone with more than one Thermopro.
-If you want to avoid Amazon, make sure you get the TP357s, not stock from before February 2024.
-The Thermopro chat advisers are very helpful.
+If you have any questions, the Thermopro chat advisers are very helpful.
+If you look at other models, make sure you can download the data.
+This was a new feature for February 2024.